CoMPaTech/plugin-theme_auto_day_night/INSTALL.md

-Download or git clone to the plugins directory of your kanboar install
+Download or git clone to the plugins directory of your kanboard install

-RENAME the directory to 'theme_auto_day_night'
+RENAME the directory to 'Theme_auto_day_night'